 7) Developer to install the site improvements after construction drawings are improved and likely when spring 2017 arrives and weather improves for earthwork.

-8) Developer transfers improved property to DFA for the future home of the Art Center.
+8) Developer transfers improved property to DFA for the future home of the Duvall Cultural and Performing Arts Center.
 Hopefully in January 2018.

 9) Grounds of the Art Center planned to be available for use by the community in Summer 2018.